 Boundary scripts are short, repeatable phrases that enforce limits without escalation.

-They exist to remove emotion, explanation, and negotiation from moments where clarity matters more than comfort.
-Instead of improvising responses under pressure, structured language turns refusal into something stable and predictable.
+They remove emotion, explanation, and negotiation from moments where clarity matters more than comfort.
+Instead of improvising under pressure, structured language turns refusal into something stable and predictable.

-This is not about being cold or distant.
-It is about being consistent.
+This is not about distance.
+It is about consistency.

 What Calm Boundary Language Actually Does